Alpha17-Omega21/CPP-Lab/README.md

 # C++ Programming Practice [GROUP]
-For my programming exercise
+For our programming exercise

-We use Turbo C in our institution so forgive me
+We use Turbo C in our institution so forgive us.

-I don't know why though, I guess it's a classical Indian thing, I can't change their minds either way....
+We don't know why though, We guess it's a classical Indian thing, We can't change their minds either way....

-So, this is my second programming language, the first one was C.
+So, this is our second programming language, the first one was C.

-I learned the basics of OOPs from this language.
+We learned the basics of OOPs from this language.

 Just check it out